 Yes, in most situations you will need a permit to use fireworks or to burn brush on your property.

 The town has a fireworks ordinance, based on state statute, that mandates a fireworks permit for any use and discharge of fireworks with East Montpelier.
-Chief Ty Rolland of the East Montpelier Volunteer Fire Department (EMFD) is in charge of the permitting process.
+Chief Larry Brown of the East Montpelier Volunteer Fire Department (EMFD) is in charge of the permitting process.
 An application for a permit must be submitted at least 15 days in advance of the planned fireworks use date.
 Please start this process by calling the EMFD at 225-6245 or 225-6247.

 Do I need a zoning permit to construct a shed or bring fill onto my property?